A. Registration / submission of file

 B. Interview

-ONLINE presentation of the doctoral research project in front of an admission commission composed of the coordinators in the field chosen ( on WEBEX platform).
+Presentation of the doctoral research project in front of an admission commission composed of the coordinators in the field chosen (in person, at SNSPA headquarters).

-The file of the candidates declared admitted after the interview will be completed at the registration with the original study diplomas at the Secretariat of the Doctoral School and the proof of payment of the registration fee
+The file of the candidates declared admitted after the interview will be completed during the enrollment process with the original study diplomas at the Secretariat of the Doctoral School and the proof of payment of the registration fee (100 RON)

 !
 If the admission information you are looking for is not on this site, please contact us by e-mail at: doctorat@snspa.ro